slatedocs/slate/source/index.md

-twitter_id | Twitter username for the business, without the @ symbol google_plus_id | The Google Plus ID or the name used for the page of the business instagram_id | The Instgram ID or the username for the business listing mapped | True or False on whether or not the partner listing is mapped claimed | True or False on whether or not the partner has claimed a listing omit_address | Boolean for omitting the address from the listing (default: false) hours | The Hours a business is open or closed represented by a hash of multi dimensional arrays updated_at | When the listing was last updated
+twitter_id | Twitter username for the business, without the @ symbol google_plus_id | The Google Plus ID or the name used for the page of the business instagram_id | The Instgram ID or the username for the business listing omit_address | Boolean for omitting the address from the listing (default: false) hours | The Hours a business is open or closed represented by a hash of multi dimensional arrays category_ids | MojoPages Category ID's that you want business to be listed under updated_at | When the listing was last updated

 # Getting Started Workflow

 There are many ways and uses for the API.
 Here are the major typical workflows:

+1) [Find Right Category ID](#get-categories-in-json) - You'll first want to grab a list of our category ID's before getting started.

-1) [Search for listings](#get-a-search-for-listings-in-json) - We recommend when searching using: Name, Address, Latitude, Longitude and Phone number.
+2) [Search for listings](#get-a-search-for-listings-in-json) - We recommend when searching using: Name, Address, Latitude, Longitude and Phone number.

-2) [Get a listing detail](#get-a-listing) - Verify the listings status and make sure that it is Available to be claimed.
+3) [Get a listing detail](#get-a-listing) - Verify the listings status and make sure that it is Available to be claimed.

-3) [Post partner listings](#post-a-new-partner-listing) - Push all your listings into our database with your listing ID and the Mojo_ID of the listing you want to claim ownership for.
+4) [Post partner listings](#post-a-new-partner-listing) - Push all your listings into our database with your listing ID and the Mojo_ID of the listing you want to claim ownership for.

-3.A) [Post a suppress listing](#post-suppress-a-listing) - If there are duplicates or other issues with listings in our database then supress them.
+4.A) [Post a suppress listing](#post-suppress-a-listing) - If there are duplicates or other issues with listings in our database then supress them.

-3.B) [Add a partner listing](#post-a-new-partner-listing) - If you have verified there is no match to a search result, Post a partner listing without a Mojo_ID and it will be added.
+4.B) [Add a partner listing](#post-a-new-partner-listing) - If you have verified there is no match to a search result, Post a partner listing without a Mojo_ID and it will be added.

-3.C) [Update partner listing](#update-a-partner-listing) - If you have claimed a listing and the status is active then you can update it at anytime and any parameters passed will be updated.
+4.C) [Update partner listing](#update-a-partner-listing) - If you have claimed a listing and the status is active then you can update it at anytime and any parameters passed will be updated.

-4) [Get partner listings](#get-partner-listings-in-json) - Lastly this will give you all your listings and the status of those listins in our database.
+5) [Get partner listings](#get-partner-listings-in-json) - Lastly this will give you all your listings and the status of those listins in our database.